US financial operations guide for outsourcing and offshoring service providers

 • Outsourcing is obtaining goods or services from a foreign supplier of that good or service.
 (For example, having your advertising managed by a service in India.)

-Benefits of Offshore Outsourcing
+Benefits of offshore outsourcing

 Although offshore outsourcing has risks, it presents many benefits to small businesses, as we will discuss below.
 Among these benefits are: